rkuma183/wilsonmar.github.io/_posts/2017-06-30-groovy-intro.md

 0. List files to see "hello1.class" (and not hello.class)
    created because the class file name is defined within the code.
+   This Java bytecode can be deployed to Java application servers (Jetty, Tomcat, JBoss, GlassFish, etc.).

    ### Groovy Console